Requiem / 81’

 An eloquent meeting of faiths – the text drawn from the traditional Roman Catholic Mass for the dead, Stanford a devout Protestant – the Requiem is a stirring experience, the vocal writing a thing of wonder as it moves from song-like simplicity to operatic ardency, the always discreet orchestration the product of a master technician at the top of his craft.

-Former RTÉ NSO Principal Conductor Gerhard Markson returns to lead the orchestra, the RTÉ Philharmonic Choir and four star Irish soloists in music of loving reverence to surrender to and enjoy.
+Former RTÉ NSO Principal Conductor Gerhard Markson returns to lead the orchestra, the RTÉ Philharmonic Choir and four star soloists in music of loving reverence to surrender to and enjoy.

 National Concert Hall